sodafoundation/documentation/content/guides/user-guides/multi-cloud/storage-service-plan/_index.md

 In other words, SSP is a policy for the users.
 A service provider can decide and create different types of SSP policy for different tenants of users.

 ## Getting Started!
-This is a guide that shows how to install, configure, and use SSP management feature in a simple SODA setup.
+This is a guide that shows how to install, configure, and use SSP management features in a simple SODA setup.
 By following this guide you will be able to install SODA multi-cloud with creating backends and buckets, uploading and archiving objects.

 ## Installing SODA multi-cloud